westwp/101-Cybersecurity-Tools-List/README.md

 **Disadvantages:** HIDDENeyE can be difficult to learn, especially for beginners.
 It can also be time-consuming to set up and use.

 **Who it is useful for:** HIDDENeyE is useful for security researchers, penetration testers, and anyone who wants to protect themselves from cybercrime.

+Our Cybersecurity Tool Guide, a compilation of 101+ indispensable tools, empowers professionals with the knowledge and resources needed to safeguard their digital landscapes.
+By understanding, selecting, and effectively using these tools, businesses of all sizes can rise to the challenge of cybersecurity, protecting their data, operations, and reputation.
+Stay proactive, stay informed, and stay secure – the future of your digital security is in your hands.